ngxs/store/docs/advanced/mapped-sub-states.md

 ```

 In that example merging is required to avoid unnecessary store events.
-When we subscribe to Zoo.pandasWithoutMemoize store will dispatch event whenever ZooState will change (even ZooState.ageFilter), but when subscribing to Zoo.pandas store will dispatch event only if result has been changed.
+When we subscribe to `Zoo.getPandasWithoutMemoize` store will dispatch event whenever `ZooState` will change (even `ZooState.getAgeFilter`), but when subscribing to `Zoo.getPandas` store will dispatch event only if result has been changed.